lokeshwarlakhi/Q-Mart-Online-Marketplace/README.md

 - **Django's built-in authentication system**: Utilized for user sign-up, login, and profile management.
 - **Custom User Model**: Extended to include additional user information.
 - **Permissions**: Implemented using Django's permissions framework to ensure only authorized users can perform certain actions (e.g., only sellers can list items).

+#### Item Management

+- **CRUD Operations**: Implemented using Django views and forms, allowing users to create, read, update, and delete their items.
+- **Dashboard**: Personalized dashboard where users can view and manage the items they have added to the marketplace.

 #### Conversations